dancancro/great-big-example-application/README.md

 This makes it possible to have the application work offline.
 It also lets your objects have some persisted attributes and some transient, UI attributes without it affecting the api code.
 The way this works is that the UI lets you display things before they have been persisted to the server.
 Then a request to persist happens.
 The request only sends persistent attributes because the api is ignorant of the user interface.
 When the response comes back you can find the original object by its previously established ID and handle it accordingly.
 If successful, you'd likely do nothing that the user sees.
 However, if you hadn't given it an ID, it would be discarded and recreated from the object in the response.
 This response object would not have all the transient attributes of the object in the request.
 So, for example, if its location on the screen were a transient attribute, then the user would see it jump to a default location since the former location would be lost.
+[Here](https://youtu.be/LEgpsROSfWM?t=1778) is another argument for using UUIDs: It allows you to create hashcodes of entities that don't change after the entity is saved and given an ID by the database.
+You create hashcodes of entities in order to have an equals() method.

+## 4) Why is it necessary to copy objects before posting to the server?

+In the [convert](https://github.com/jhipster/generator-jhipster/blob/master/generators/entity/templates/client/angular/src/main/webapp/app/entities/_entity.service.ts#L138) method, when there are date fields (Instant, ZonedDateTime, LocalDate), it's necessary to convert the date to the sever format.
+If you use the original entity object, the values displayed in the form also change (fields appear empty and validation triggers).
+By copying the object, the changes to date fields only affect the object sent to the server

 Any other questions?
 Just ask.